Gittenburg/VoWi/README.md

 ## Setup

-For an examplary configuration, refer to `LocalSettings.php`.
+For an examplary configuration, refer to `ExampleLocalSettings.php`.

 ## Credits